 Jump toUpdate content

-How to order an additional disk and use it in ESXi as datastore
+Ordering an additional disk and using it in ESXi as datastore

 A range of different SATA, SAS, and SSD disks is available.
 Depending on the server chassis, the number of available slots may differ.

 This guide explains how to order an additional disk from the Dedibox console and how to use it as datastore in a local ESXi environment by following these steps:

 Note that instead of adding additional disks to your server, you can also use remote storage based on our RPN-SAN service to add an additional datastore to your ESXi host.

 Connect to the Dedibox Console.